 Who is eligible for testing?

-As of March 24, 2020, testing is available to both members of KCDPC & their referrals from the community who have symptoms and risks consistent with COVID-19 (this is reviewed and determined by Dr. Edwards, Dr. Short, and/or Lauran Gress, RN on a case-by-case basis).
+As of March 24, 2020, testing is available to both members of KCDPC & their referrals from the community — anyone is welcome to test (whether they have symptoms or not).
 Symptoms include any respiratory symptoms (sore throat, running nose, aches, pains, fever, and/or cough) or gastrointestinal symptoms (specifically diarrhea); risk factors include travel to an endemic area, close contact with someone already diagnosed with COVID (by a lab), and healthcare workers with any symptoms.
 If influenza and/or strep throat seems more likely, we may offer to do this rapid testing (takes less than 10 minutes) prior to proceeding with COVID testing.
 Influenza testing is $30; strep testing is $15.

 What is the price of COVID testing?
 Is it free?